The mathematical brain - how children learn to count

 It’s first worth considering where our capacity to do mathematics comes from.

-Neuropsychologist Brian Butterworth in his book “The Mathematical Brain” suggests we’re born with an innate sense of number hard-wired into our brain and he attributes this to a small region of the brain behind the left ear he calls "the number module".
-He compares this idea to colour – in the same way we perceive the “greenness” of a leaf we can also perceive the “twoness” or “threeness” of a group of objects.
+Neuropsychologist Brian Butterworth in his book The Mathematical Brain, suggests we’re born with an innate sense of number hard-wired into our brain and he attributes this to a small region of the brain behind the left ear that he calls 'the number module'.
+He compares this idea to colour – in the same way we perceive the greenness of a leaf, we can also perceive the 'twoness' or 'threeness' of a group of objects.

-Take counting.
-Like times tables and algebra, we tend to think it's something kids have to be taught.
+Take counting: like times tables and algebra, we tend to think it's something kids have to be taught.
 Wrong, says Butterworth - it's an instinct.
 Sure, we have to learn the names and symbols of numbers to develop that instinct, but, because the number module is hardwired into the brain, basic counting comes naturally.

 Remote tribes can count even when they have no words for numbers.
-In maths as in language he believes, "kids start off with little starter kits" And their maths starter kit is the number module.
+In maths as in language, he believes, "kids start off with little starter kits."
+And their maths starter kit is the number module.

 Counting with toddlers